Evening Primrose family (Onagraceae)

-Range & Habitat: Fireweed is a rare plant that occurs in only a few counties of NE and north central Illinois (see Distribution Map).
+Range & Habitat: The native Fireweed is a rare plant that occurs in only a few counties of NE and north central Illinois (see Distribution Map).
 It is more common further to the north in Wisconsin.
 Habitats include moist sedge meadows, woodland borders, damp ravines, sandy marshes near dunes, remnant bogs, and areas where trees and brush have been removed by fire.
 This plant is confined to cooler areas of Illinois where the climate has been made more moderate by the influence of the Great Lakes.
 It is not really a plant of the open prairies, but can be found sometimes in moist meadows.
 Fire stimulates the germination of this plant's seeds and helps to eliminate competitors, hence the common name.

 Faunal Associations: Primarily long-tongued bees visit the flowers for pollen and nectar, including bumblebees and leafcutting bees (Megachile spp.).
 Smaller short-tongued bees and Syrphid flies also visit the flowers, but they seek pollen and are probably less effective at pollination (personal observations, Mitchell (1960/1962).
-Other insects feed on the foliage, sap, and other parts of Fireweed (Epilobium angustifolium), including such species as Altica tombacina (a flea beetle), Bromius obscurus (a leaf beetle), leaf-mining larvae of Mompha communis (a Momphid moth), larvae of Hyles lineata (White-lined Sphinx) and Hyles galii (Galium Sphinx), nymphs of Aphrophora gelida (Boreal Spittlebug), Aphis oenotherae (Evening Primrose Aphid), Aphis salicariae (Dogwood-Fireweed Aphid), and Aphis varians (Currant-Fireweed Aphid); see Clark et al. (2004), Needham et al. (1928), Wagner (2005), Marshall (2006), Robinson & Bradley (1965), and Blackman & Eastop (2013).
+Other insects feed on the foliage, sap, and other parts of Fireweed (Chamerion angustifolium), including such species as Altica tombacina (a flea beetle), Bromius obscurus (a leaf beetle), leaf-mining larvae of Mompha communis (a Momphid moth), larvae of Hyles lineata (White-lined Sphinx) and Hyles galii (Galium Sphinx), nymphs of Aphrophora gelida (Boreal Spittlebug), Aphis oenotherae (Evening Primrose Aphid), Aphis salicariae (Dogwood-Fireweed Aphid), and Aphis varians (Currant-Fireweed Aphid); see Clark et al. (2004), Needham et al. (1928), Wagner (2005), Marshall (2006), Robinson & Bradley (1965), and Blackman & Eastop (2013).
 Many of these insects are found north of Illinois where Fireweed is more common.
 The seeds of this plant are too small to be of much interest to birds.
 The foliage is palatable to various mammalian herbivores, but it has relatively low food value.

 Photographic Location: The photographs were taken at the webmaster's wildflower garden in Urbana, Illinois.